 Choosing a college is an important step that can directly impact a student’s success.
 Once a college is chosen, the reality of paying for higher education begins to creep into the picture.
 By selecting a community college, students have already made a frugal choice for their future.
 However, even community college is far from free.
-Check out these 10 financial aid tips that will help you pay your way through community college.
+These ten financial aid tips help you pay your way through community college.

 Earn Credits before College